 The acquired acreage was owned by multiple private owners and consisted of rural, agricultural, undeveloped wooded, commercial, and residential land use parcels.
+Camp Butner was established to train infantry divisions and miscellaneous artillery and engineer units.
 Camp Butner was declared excess by the War Department on January 31, 1947.
 The installation included approximately 15 live-fire ammunition training ranges, a grenade range, a 1,000-inch (historical reference for an approximately 25-meter range) .22 and .30 caliber range, a gas chamber [personal protective equipment training facility], and a flame thrower training pad.
-Munitions used at the site included small arms, 2.36-inch rockets, rifle and hand grenades, 37-millimeter (mm) through 155-mm high explosive (HE) projectiles, 60- and 81-mm mortars, and antipersonnel practice mines.
+Munitions used at the site included small arms, 2.36-inch rockets, rifle and hand grenades, 37 millimeter (mm) through 155mm high explosive (HE) projectiles, 60 and 81mm mortars, and antipersonnel practice mines.
 Training activities also included the use of demolition items such as trinitrotoluene (TNT) and various initiating and priming materials.
-Following World War II, the camp was closed, limited ordnance clearances were performed, and the property was conveyed to the National Guard, the State of North Carolina, local municipalities, and private owners.
+Following World War II, the camp was closed, limited ordnance clearances were performed, and the property was conveyed to the National Guard, the state of North Carolina, local municipalities, and private owners.